United States v. Washington: Trial

 The first phase of the case took three years, mainly in preparation for trial.
 During the trial, Boldt heard testimony from about 50 witnesses and admitted 350 exhibits.
-The evidence showed that the state had shut down many sites used by Indigenous peoples for net fishing but allowed commercial net fishing elsewhere on the same run.
+The evidence showed that the state had shut down many sites used by Indians for net fishing but allowed commercial net fishing elsewhere on the same run.
 At most, the tribes took only about 2% of the total harvest.
-There was no evidence presented by the state that showed any detrimental actions by the Indigenous peoples toward the harvest.
+There was no evidence presented by the state that showed any detrimental actions by the tribes toward the harvest.
 Both expert testimony and cultural testimony was presented, with tribal members relating the oral history dealing with the treaties and fishing rights.
 Additionally, Boldt found that the tribe's witnesses were more credible than those of the state and that the tribe's expert witnesses were "exceptionally well researched."

 Holding

 The court held that when the tribes conveyed millions of acres of land in Washington State through a series of treaties signed in 1854 and 1855, they reserved the right to continue fishing.
 The court looked at the minutes of the treaty negotiations to interpret the meaning of the treaty language "in common with" as the United States described it to the tribes, holding that the United States intended for there to be an equal sharing of the fish resource between the tribes and the settlers.
 As the court stated, the phrase means "sharing equally the opportunity to take fish... therefore, nontreaty fishermen shall have the opportunity to take up to 50% of the harvestable number of fish... and treaty right fishermen shall have the opportunity to take up to the same percentage."
 The formula used by Boldt gave the tribes 43% of the Puget Sound harvest, which was equivalent to 18% of the statewide harvest.
-The order required the state to limit the amount of fish taken by non-Indigenous commercial fishermen, causing a drop in their income from about $15,000–20,000 to $500–2000.
+The order required the state to limit the amount of fish taken by non-Indian commercial fishermen, causing a drop in their income from about $15,000–20,000 to $500–2000.

-Furthermore, the court also held the state could regulate the Indigenous peoples' exercise of their treaty rights but only to ensure the "perpetuation of a run or of a species of fish."
-To regulate the Indigenous peoples, the state must be able to show that conservation could not be achieved by regulating only the non-Indigenous peoples, must not discriminate against the Indigenous peoples, and must use appropriate due process.
+Furthermore, the court also held the state could regulate the Indian tribes' exercise of their treaty rights but only to ensure the "perpetuation of a run or of a species of fish."
+To regulate the tribes, the state must be able to show that conservation could not be achieved by regulating only the non-Indians, must not discriminate against the tribes, and must use appropriate due process.